Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Extension to Channel Coding

 \subsection{Frame Structure}

 For a channel-coded communication framework, we first assume that a ($\kappa$, $\eta$) binary code with the code rate of $\kappa/ \eta$ is used throughout the paper.
-At the beginning of the framework, each user $u$ then generates uncoded binary messages of length $\kappa$, e.g., $\bm_u\in\{0, 1\}^\kappa$.
-Encoding with the pre-arranged channel coding scheme, we have the codeword for $\bm_u\in\{0, 1\}^\kappa$, denoted as $\bc_u\in\{0, 1\}^\eta$.
-As the last step, each user combines $q\;(=\log_2{M})$ pieces of information together to map the binary bits into an $M$-ary QAM symbol, and then the transmitted symbol of the $u$th user at time slot $t$ is represented as
+At the beginning of the framework, each user $u$ then generates uncoded binary messages of length $\kappa$, denoted as $\bm_u\in\{0, 1\}^\kappa$.
+By encoding the binary messages with the pre-arranged channel coding scheme, we have the codeword for $\bm_u\in\{0, 1\}^\kappa$, which is denoted as $\bc_u\in\{0, 1\}^\eta$.
+Upon generating the codeword, each user combines $q\;(=\log_2{M})$ pieces of binary information together to map the binary bits into an $M$-ary QAM symbol, and then the transmitted symbol of the $u$th user at time slot $t$ is represented as

 where $f_M:\{0,1\}^q \rightarrow \bbQ_M$ is the constellation mapping function from $q$ binary bits to $M$-ary QAM symbols and $t\in\{1,\ldots,\eta/q\}$ where $\eta/q$ means the number of channel uses for a data subframe of each user by mapping $q$ bits into a symbol.
 The overall communication structure is illustrated in Fig. \ref{fig:frame}.
 Each subframe of the data transmission phase is composed of the $N_{\sf d}^{\sf sub}=\eta/q$ channel uses, and the data transmission phase consists of the $D$ subframes, i.e., $N_{\sf d}=DN_{\sf d}^{\sf sub}$.